-Refinancing of the existing loans was made in form of term loan facilities A and B comprising of five individual conventional / Islamic tranches, with total amount of AED 1 billion and AED 1.6 billion respectively.
-Both of these carry an interest / rental rates of EIBOR plus a margin.
+Term loan 1 represents facilities obtained as result of a refinancing of the Company's debt in 2011, in the form of term loan facilities A and B comprising of five individual conventional / Islamic tranches, with total amount of AED 1 billion and AED 1.6 billion, respectively.
+Both of these carry interest / rental rates of EIBOR plus a margin.